spitlo/firetrak/README.md

 bin/run
 ```

+The first time you run Firetrak, a certificate will be generated and saved in `acme.json`.
+Subsequent runs will be faster.
 All projects will now (hopefully) be available at `https://PROJECT_SLUG.LOCAL_DOMAIN`.
 You will still need to start the projects first.

 ## Generated files